DataScienceINT/knowledge-sharing/knowledgeLinks.md

 ## Miscellaneous
 For interesting information that is not necessarily DS-related.
+Mostly dataviz TBH.

 - [Bioicons](https://bioicons.com/) A free library of science icons and logos (SVG), that goes beyond your standard PPT icons.
 - [Designing color keys](https://blog.datawrapper.de/color-keys-for-data-visualizations/).
 Blogpost explaining how to create easy-to-read color keys (=legends) for your charts).
+- [Friends don't let friends](https://github.com/cxli233/FriendsDontLetFriends).
+An opinionated guide on common mistakes in the use of (scientific) graphs.